alienflip/Project-Sekhmet/README.md

 Additionally, we have a velocity attached to each data-point.
 This represents whether or not the pixel will transfer state to another pixel in it's vicinity.

-This means that the array looks like:
+This means that an array of 4 by 4 pixels looks like:

 (....)(....)(....)(....)